Caspar David Friedrich, The Monk by the Sea

-My interests in the 19th-century are broad.
-In the first place, I am concerned in tracing how Kant’s critical philosophy, which maintains that human rationality is responsible for the constitution of our experience of the world around us and the moral demands that inflect how we act in that world, was transformed by Fichte, the early Schelling, and Hegel into distinctive forms of idealism that at once qualify and build upon Kant.
-In particular, I am currently interested in how these thinkers, while accepting Kant’s thesis regarding rationality as the source of human freedom and the moral law, develop unique strategies, contra Kant’s metaphysical skepticism, to show how our rational freedom is compatible with the system of nature, thereby balancing ethics with naturalism.
+My interests in 19th-century philosophy are broad but orbit around two main themes.
+In the first place, I am concerned in tracing how Kant’s transcendental idealism, which maintains that human rationality is responsible for the constitution of our conscious experience of the world and the moral and political norms that inflect our self-consciousness of action, was transformed by Fichte, the early Schelling, and Hegel into distinctive forms of idealism.

-1. “The Irreducibility of Aesthetics in Novalis’ Conception of Nature.”
-In L’homme et la nature.
+“The Irreducibility of Aesthetics in Novalis’ Conception of Nature.”
+In L’Homme et la nature.
 Politique, critique et esthétique dans le romantisme allemande, edited by Giulia Valpione und Arnaud François.
 Münster: Lit Verlag, forthcoming.

-2. “Schelling’s Critique of Hegel: Its Historical Context, Argument, and Contemporary Purchase.”
+“Schelling’s Critique of Hegel: Its Historical Context, Argument, and Legacy.”
 In The Palgrave Schelling Handbook, edited by S.J.
 McGrath and Kyla Bruff.
 New York: Palgrave Macmillan, forthcoming.